Dima-Zeklam/can-of-books-frontend/README.md

 22-08-2021 2:00pm - Authentication: As a user, I'd like to sign in with OAuth, so that I can authenticate to the site without creating yet-another username/password combo to potentially get hacked or lost.
 23-08-2021 2:30pm -  As a user, I'd like to sign in with OAuth, so that I can authenticate to the site without creating yet-another username/password combo to potentially get hacked or lost.
 23-08-2021 3:30pm - As a user, I'd like my books to persist, so that whenever I make changes, I can see the my full list of best books.
+24-8-2021 3:00pm - Create: As a user, I'd like to add a new book to my shelf, so that I can keep my lists up to date with my latest books and recommendations.
+24-8-2021 4:00pm - Delete: As a user, I want to remove books from my list, so that only the most important books are on my shelf.
+25-8-2021 2:00pm -  Update: As a user, I want to update book details on my list, so that I can change the book status, or update the book details as I learn more about it.

 ## Credit and Collaborations